djplaner/canvas-collections/docs/getting-started/overview.md

 The first two steps in getting started with Canvas Collections are listed below.

+!!! tip "Where next?"

     Once you have these basics, move onto the [how-tos](../how-tos/available.md).
 In particular, the how-tos for [navigating a Collections course](../how-tos/navigating/overview.md) and [adding Collections to a course](../how-tos/new/overview.md).

 === "Install Collections"